 6 April to 29 September 2019

 This new exhibition explores the experiences of hundreds of children who worked at Quarry Bank, living and working in conditions inconceivable in Britain today.
 Children made up over 50% of the workforce at Quarry Bank when the mill first opened and were a vital part of its operation.
 Children as young as eight years old were brought from the workhouses, or from their family homes, to the Apprentice House in Styal.
 As many as 90 children lived together, working long, gruelling hours in the mill under dangerous conditions, in exchange for food, clothes and board.

 Discover their stories and explore how children’s rights have changed over time as we ask ‘what are the rights and freedoms we can expect today, and how did we secure them?’

-The exhibition draws upon the extensive archive collections held at both Quarry Bank and Dunham Massey, which capture stories of working class people and the evolving right for fair and appropriate treatment of children in our society through business records, newspaper articles, letters, testimonies, photographs and pictures.
+The exhibition draws upon the extensive archive collections held at both Quarry Bank and Dunham Massey, which capture stories of working class people and the evolving right for fair and appropriate treatment of children in our society.

 Exploring Quarry Bank's connections to Peterloo